 So I decided to go independent.
 After twenty-two years of trying to break into the industry… I’m creating my own.

 Self-publishing and Ereaders came along at exactly the right time, if not a little late, for me.
 I’m happy it’s here.
 I can do the job.
 I hire freelancers for the technical side of the publishing process, but the writing is all mine.
 Even better, I maintain control over cover art and my book release schedule.
 I have readers who are happy with my work thus far, and I’m building a readership.

 I write Heroic Fantasy and Horror, with a few other genres thrown in.
-There are samples here on my site and the work is for sale on Amazon.com and KOBO.com.
+There are samples here on my site and the work is for sale on Amazon.com and Barnes and Noble, Kobo, and iBooks.
 There are reviews out there as well from people who paid anywhere from .99 to 4.99 for my work.
 I don’t know any of them, but what really puts the smile on my face, is that after reading, they took the time to write reviews.
 They saw something in there that the pros didn’t see or couldn’t agree upon.

 I don’t need approval from the pros anymore.
 I have the approval from someone I value much more.